-Opened in 2010, Dublin Hills is one of the newer East Bay regional parks.
-The park occupies a rolling hilltop with some pretty nice views over the sprawling Tri-Valley, although the views are somewhat limited by the surrounding hills.
-Maybe because it's so new, the park feels more like a ranch than most of the other East Bay parks.
-The park is heavily grazed, so it has somewhat worn-out look and there are large amounts of cow manure on the trail.
+Opened in 2010, Dublin Hills is one of the East Bay’s newer regional parks.
+It features a wide, rolling ridge with some pretty nice views over the sprawling Tri-Valley, although the views are somewhat limited by the surrounding hills.
+Maybe because it’s so new, the park feels more like a ranch than most of the other East Bay parks.
+Depending on how heavily it’s been grazed recently, it may have a worn-out look and there may be large amounts of cow manure on the trail.

 The park has two main trails.
 The Calaveras Ridge Regional Trail starts in a new housing development off Highway 580 and runs along sunny, open hilltops.
 The Martin Canyon Creek Trail descends into a densely-wooded canyon and connects with the City of Dublin’s Martin Canyon Creek Trail.
 Most people seem to hike only one or the other, but the contrast between the two makes a nice extended hike.

 Start at the trailhead off Silvergate Drive.
 The paved trail looks like a private path that leads into a gated community, but a sign just inside the gate indicates that it is in fact the Martin Canyon Creek Trail.